jaber-the-great/jaber-the-great/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on bufferbloat and latency in the internet
+- 🔭 I’m currently working on application of ML in netoworking
+  - bufferbloat and latency
+  - Security
 - 👯 I’m looking to collaborate on queue management
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jaber-daneshamooz/)
 - ⚡ Fun fact: When I'm not working, I enjoy surfing in Devereux beach or enjoy beatiful hikes of Santa Barbara